A nosebleed, or epistaxis, happens when the tiny blood vessels inside your nose are damaged.

 - Spend time outside in nature.

 Take a look at the foods you tend to eat.
 See if there are things in your diet that may be causing your nosebleeds.
-There’s research to suggest that certain foods, like chocolate and citrus fruits, seem to bring on nosebleeds.
+There’s to suggest that certain foods, like chocolate and citrus fruits, seem to bring on nosebleeds.

 Sleeping in a room with a humidifier and avoiding allergy triggers can also work to prevent nosebleeds.